How to get funding for your small business idea in Nigeria

 The money is yours to disburse.
 And whether you make huge or little returns on investment, you do not have anyone to question you.

 You can always save up funds and then launch your business when your savings gets substantial.
-As the business gets to a certain level, you can re-invest from your profits or seek external funding at that stage.
+As the business gets to a certain level, you can re-invest from your profits or seek external funding at that stage as you’d have now had more resources to leverage as collateral for a loan.

-Another easy and popular option to get funding for a small business is to go through family and friends.
+Another easy and popular option to get funding for a small business in Africa is to go through family and friends.

 Considering that your family and friends already know you too well, it is always easy to convince them to support your idea, instead of approaching outsiders.

-The good thing about family and friends sources is that most times they are not just investing in your business, they are investing in you.
+The good thing about family and friends as sources of funding is that most times they are not just investing in your business, they are also investing in you.
 So, it’s always easy to rally around their support.
+Especially in a very communal place like Africa and Nigeria.

 But, that doesn’t mean you have to take their support for granted.